Skip to content

 When you hate your job, everything seems to be the worst.
 And that’s when people end up making impulsive decisions.
 In this article, we tried our best to offer an alternative, step-by-step method of finding a way out.

 After reading this, we hope you won’t be choosing the “storming out of the office” option.
-So, if you keep repeating the words “I hate my job,” do save this article to keep reminding yourself of the course to take.
+So, if you keep repeating the words “I hate my job,” save this article to remind yourself of the course to take.

 And if you do decide to switch jobs.
 Remember to update your resume and write a stellar cover letter to go with it.
 We wish you all the luck in whatever decision you take!